rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 The website aims to use a calming colour palette to align with the Tedd-Space ethos of promoting calm minds.
 The user should get the same sense of calmness and wellbeing when navigating the site as they would when visiting the garden.
 Green is known to be a soothing colour and also gives the user a sense of being surrounded by nature.
 The palette is limited to keep the site looking clean, simple and spacious.
 Colours from the [close up leaf](docs/leaf-hero-ref.webp) hero image were extracted using the generator tool on the [coolors](https://coolors.co/) website.
-This is the basis for the dark green text that is used consistently throughout the site and the occassional lighter green that is used to give user feedback when hovering over buttons.
+This is the basis for the dark green text that is used consistently throughout the site and the occasional lighter green that is used to give user feedback when hovering over buttons.
 The white smoke colour is used against a pure white backdrop to structure the website in a simple clean way, highlighting columns,text boxes and the footer.

 <br>